 Bonsai pot selection

 Put simply, a bonsai is a tree in a pot.
-This means that both the bonsai tree and the bonsai pot contribute significantly to the overall composition and the selection of the right bonsai pot has an extremely important influence on the effect of a bonsai.
+This means that both the bonsai tree and the pot contribute significantly to the overall composition and the selection of the bonsai pot has an extremely important influence on the effect of a bonsai.

-A suitable bonsai pot significantly enhances a bonsai but without the right pot a bonsai will not be able to exploit its potential.
+A suitable pot significantly enhances a bonsai but without the right pot a bonsai will not be able to exploit its potential.
 An unsuitable bonsai pot can downright spoil the visual impression of a good bonsai.

 The selection of the bonsai pot is an often neglected aspect of the bonsai styling.
 Admittedly, finding the right bonsai pot is not easy.
 But - choosing the wrong one is expensive, as the right pot has to be bought again later.